jelic98/raf_nlp/README.md

 * scan vocabulary if word is not found in the map
 * sort vocabulary by frequency for faster retrievals
 * iterative functions for bst
+* time tracking not working on multithread (only multithread?)

 ### Deploy
 * use clean common crawl or wikipedia data to test scalability